Bhabha Atomic Research Centre: History

 Apsara was India's first nuclear reactor built at BARC in 1956 to conduct basic research in nuclear physics.
 It is 1 MWTh light water cooled and moderated swimming pool type thermal reactor that went critical on August 4, 1956, and is suitable for production of isotopes, basic nuclear research, shielding experiments, neutron activation analysis, neutron radiography and testing of neutron detectors.
-It was shutdown permanently in 2010 and replaced with Apsara-U. Purnima-I is a plutonium oxide fuelled 1 MWTh pulsed-fast reactor that was built starting in 1970 and went critical on 18 May 1972 to primarily support the validation of design parameters for development of plutonium-239 powered nuclear weapons.
-On the twentieth anniversary of the 1974 Pokhran nuclear test, Purnima's designer, P. K. Iyengar, reflected on the reactor's critical role: " Purnima was a novel device, built with about 20 kg of plutonium, a variable geometry of reflectors, and a unique control system.
+It was shut down permanently in 2010 and replaced with Apsara-U. Purnima-I is a plutonium oxide fuelled 1 MWTh pulsed-fast reactor that was built starting in 1970 and went critical on 18 May 1972 to primarily support the validation of design parameters for development of plutonium-239 powered nuclear weapons.

+On the twentieth anniversary of the 1974 Pokhran nuclear test, Purnima's designer, P. K. Iyengar, reflected on the reactor's critical role: "Purnima was a novel device, built with about 20 kg of plutonium, a variable geometry of reflectors, and a unique control system.
 This gave considerable experience and helped to benchmark calculations regarding the behaviour of a chain-reacting system made out of plutonium.
 The kinetic behaviour of the system just above critical could be well studied.
 Very clever physicists could then calculate the time behaviour of the core of a bomb on isotropic compression.
 What the critical parameters would be, how to achieve optimum explosive power, and its dependence on the first self sustaining neutron trigger, were all investigated".
 It was decommissioned in 1973.

 Along with DRDO and other agencies and laboratories BARC also played an essential and important role in nuclear weapons technology and research.
 The plutonium used in India's 1974 Smiling Buddha nuclear test came from CIRUS.
 In 1974 the head of this entire nuclear bomb project was the director of the BARC, Raja Ramanna.
 The neutron initiator was of the polonium–beryllium type and code-named Flower was developed by BARC.
 The entire nuclear bomb was engineered and finally assembled by Indian engineers at Trombay before transportation to the test site.
 The 1974 test (and the 1998 tests that followed) gave Indian scientists the technological know-how and confidence not only to develop nuclear fuel for future reactors to be used in power generation and research but also the capacity to refine the same fuel into weapons-grade fuel to be used in the development of nuclear weapons.